pgardias/forgery-recognition/docs/index.md

 The loss function for R is connectionist temporal classification (CTC) which is a loss function that compares two sequences with different sizes.
 For example the input may have different spacing than the output, but the output could still be correct, so CTC uses independent positioning and probability of next element to compare words which overcomes the challenges of normal loss functions.

 The loss function for D is a standard GAN loss which closely resembles cross-entropy loss as shown in figure 3.
-Here D(x) is the probability a discriminator thinks an output is real, Ex and Ez are the expected value over real inputs and all inputs (including noise).
+Here D(x) is the probability a discriminator thinks an output is real, E_x and E_z are the expected value over real inputs and all inputs (including noise).
 Finally D(G(z)) is the probability that the discriminator thinks a fake output is real.

 ![](img/gan_loss.PNG)

 **Figure 3.** [Minimax GAN loss](https://developers.google.com/machine-learning/gan/loss)

 GANs are relatively new deep learning models with a number of interesting potential applications.
 This model is great at creating realistic output with minimal data to train on however.
 Therefore, it is great for datasets with only a few samples for an author.
 It also uses offline handwriting.
 Below is an example of a generated word that looks quite realistic, beneath it is another output that looks very off.
 In general these models have varying degrees of success.
 This is due to the fact that GANs attempt to convert input from the latent space into the output space, therefore the ability to write a perfect j is in the latent space but the network has to find it which is quite difficult given that it receives random noise as input also.
 In addition to this, this GAN works at the character level, and therefore has trouble generating realistic ligatures as seen in both examples below.
-The “ou” in “bonjour” looks off, and the “us” in “olibrius” has some weird artifact of a ligature remaining.
+The 'ou' in 'bonjour' looks off, and the 'us' in 'olibrius' has some weird artifact of a ligature remaining.

 ![](img/bonjour.png)

-**Figure 4.** The output of the GAN for the word “bonjour”
+**Figure 4.** The output of the GAN for the word 'bonjour'

 ![](img/olibrius.png)

-**Figure 5.** The output of the GAN for the word “olibrius”
+**Figure 5.** The output of the GAN for the word 'olibrius'

 In summation, GANs are great for handwriting synthesis as they can use offline handwritten data, on top of that they fewer samples than other techniques to create authentic output.
 However, they have trouble creating realistic characters, as since they have to navigate the latent space they will rarely find the best character, and they have trouble generating ligatures between characters.

 ## Methods - Part 1.
 Forgery Detection
 ### Data Set: Handwritten Signatures
-The dataset contains Genuine and Forged signatures of 30 people.
-Each person has 5 Genuine signatures which they made themselves and 5 Forged signatures someone else made. (https://www.kaggle.com/divyanshrai/handwritten-signatures)
+The [dataset](https://www.kaggle.com/divyanshrai/handwritten-signatures) contains Genuine and Forged signatures of 30 people.
+Each person has 5 Genuine signatures which they made themselves and 5 Forged signatures someone else made.

 ### Siamese neural network
 Siamese models have been theorized to excel at signature detection since 1994.
 Thanks to the increasing computational power, it’s getting more and more popular for different verification tasks such as face recognition, online signature verification etc. Siamese neural network contains two identical convolutional neural networks with the same parameters and weights accepting two distinct images.
 The two subnetworks are then joined by a cost function at the top, which computing a distance metric between the highest level feature representation on each side of the network.